nicklockwood/Expression/README.md

 When using the `constants`, `arrays` and `symbols` dictionaries, error message generation is handled automatically by the Expression library.
 If you need to support dynamic symbol decoding (as in the hex color example earlier), you can use the `init(impureSymbols:pureSymbols)` initializer, which is a little bit more complex.

-The `init(impureSymbols:pureSymbols)` initializer accepts one or both of a pair of lookup functions that accept a `Symbol` and return a `SymbolEvaluator` function.
+The `init(impureSymbols:pureSymbols)` initializer accepts a pair of lookup functions that take a `Symbol` and return a `SymbolEvaluator` function.
 This interface is very powerful because it allows you to dynamically resolve symbols (such as the hex color constants in the colors example) without needing to create a dictionary of all possible values in advance.

 For each symbol, your lookup functions can return either a `SymbolEvaluator` function, or nil.
 If you do not recognize a symbol, you should return nil so that it can be handled by the default evaluator.
-If neither lookup function matches the symbol, and it is not one of the standard math or boolean functions, Expression will throw an error.
+If neither lookup function matches the symbol, and it is not one of the standard math or boolean functions, `evaluate()` will throw an error.

-In some cases you may be *certain* that a symbol is incorrect, and this is an opportunity to provide a more useful error message than the default ".unknownSymbol`.
+In some cases you may recognize a symbol, but be *certain* that it is incorrect, and this is an opportunity to provide a more specific error message than Expression would generate by default.
 The following example matches a function `bar` with an arity of 1 (meaning that it takes one argument).
 This will only match calls to `bar` that take a single argument, and will ignore calls with zero or multiple arguments.

 ```swift
 switch symbol {